-Age does not protect you from getting or transmitting HIV.
-Practicing safer sex can reduce your risk of getting HIV.
+Age does not protect you from acquiring or transmitting HIV.
+Practicing safer sex can reduce your risk of acquiring HIV.
 So can using clean needles when injecting drugs.
 For more information, see our fact sheets on Safer Sex and Cleaning Equipment for Injecting Drugs.

 To prevent older people from acquiring HIV, we need to make sure that they understand the need for routine HIV testing and early diagnosis.
 The US Centers for Disease Control and Prevention (CDC) now recommends that all people aged 13 to 64 years are routinely screened for HIV in all health-care settings.
 If you are older than 64, you still need to be tested for HIV if you are sexually active.
 Additionally, CDC recommends that all health care providers encourage patients and their potential sex partners to be tested for HIV before starting a new sexual relationship.

 If you may have been exposed to HIV, no matter your age, you need to get tested for HIV and talk about post-exposure prophylaxis (PEP) with your provider.
 PEP means taking HIV drugs to prevent acquiring HIV after being exposed to the virus.
 PEP needs to be taken within 72 hours of being exposed to HIV and must be taken for 28 days.

 If you do test positive for HIV, there is no need to give up (please see our fact sheet Did You Just Test HIV-Positive?).
 With a positive attitude and a good HIV drug regimen, you may be able to live with HIV well into old age.
 HIV is now considered a manageable chronic condition.
 If you are HIV-negative, you can learn how to stay that way.